lmarquar/Raspberry_Pi_5_Setup/README.md

 - PiOs Lite Download with SSH enabled.
 Continue once you can acess with SSH from your pc.

 ## Highsideswitch-fan:
 this chapter shows how to connect a PWM-Fan in a way that it shuts off at night and throttles automatically.
+Not a must, just convenient if you have it in your sleeping room!
 ### Parts:
 c557b, bc547b, 2 1kΩ-resistors, GeekPi LED-Fan
 ### circuit: